nbicocchi/learn-java-core/src/main/java/com/nbicocchi/exercises/oop/README.md

 **[shape package]** Define two classes, namely Circle and Rectangle representing a circle and rectangle on a 2D plane.
 * Circle internally uses a Point object and a double value for representing its center and radius.
 * Rectangle internally uses two Point objects for representing its upper-left and bottom-right vertices.
+The edges of the rectangle have to be parallel to the x and y axes.

 Both shapes must also support:
 * an id (String) for identifying the shape